What is obsidian?

 Obsidian is naturally occurring volcanic glass.
 It is formed when lava cools rapidly.

 It is either jet black or a glistening gray, depending on which direction it is cut.
+It is also found in a golden black colour.

 Obsidian was discovered in Ethiopia by the Roman explorer Obsidius.